by Lois Tverberg

 You shall surely set a king over you who your God chooses… When he takes the throne of his kingdom, he is to write for himself on a scroll a copy of this law.
 It is to be with him, and he is to read it all the days of his life so that he may learn to revere the LORD his God and follow carefully all the words of this law and these decrees.
 Deut.
 17:18-20

-The idea behind the Jewish picture is that God wants his king to have as his chief aim to revere and obey God and teach the nation to obey him as well.
+The idea behind the Jewish picture is that God wants his king to have as his chief aim to revere and obey God, and to teach the nation to obey him as well.
 He is not to seek glory in his own power and might, but to intentionally point people toward obedience to God.

 Photo: Lawrie Cate